TomasMikula/EasyBind/README.md

 It also provides a type-safe alternative to `Bindings.select*` methods.

 This work is inspired by Anton Nashatyrev's [feature request](https://javafx-jira.kenai.com/browse/RT-35923), which is planned for JavaFX 9.
-Until then, you have EasyBind.
+Until then, you can use EasyBind.

 API